Owen Zinaman is a member of the Energy Forecasting and Modeling Group in the Strategic Energy Analysis Center.

 Primary research interests

-- Economic and environmental impacts of energy policy
+- Design, operation, and impacts of hybrid energy systems

 Education and background training